wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/analyzing-feedback.rst

 .. image:: images/feedbackanalysis.png
    :alt: Picture of the feedback analysis pane

-These can be used to calculate optimal gains for a PD or P controller for your mechanism.
+These can be used to calculate optimal gains for a PD or P controller for your mechanism (via `LQR <https://en.wikipedia.org/wiki/Linear%E2%80%93quadratic_regulator>`__).

 .. important:: These gains are, in effect, "educated guesses" - they are not guaranteed to be perfect, and should be viewed as a "starting point" for further tuning.